To help you prepare for your visit, we have provided answers below to the most frequently asked questions about our Museum.

 Is there a museum store?

-Yes, there is a Museum Store located on the Entry Level offering a wide selection of items reflecting the experience, architecture, and collections of the Museum.
+Yes, the main Museum Store is located in Heritage Hall offering a wide selection of items reflecting the experience, architecture, and collections of the Museum.
+A Pop-up shop is also located on level 3.
 Offerings are selected to encourage visitors to continue their exploration of African American history and culture.

 What is available for those who are not English language speakers?

 Printed brochures and the Museum’s mobile app are available in English, French and Spanish.

 What are expected wait times for entrance to Museum and events?

 Please be prepared for crowds and wait times as you enter the Museum.
 Please be mindful that it will take time to enter the Museum through the security screening, orient yourself to the space and begin your Museum experience.

 Will there be a security check-in for the museum?